google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`actuator/` **adhesion** (*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..  youtube:: HdBue4MUZys
+..  youtube:: BcHZ5BFeTmU
     :align: right
-    :height: 200px
+    :height: 150px

-This element defines an active adhesion actuator which injects force at contacts in the normal direction.
-On the right is a video demonstrating this actuator type.
+This element defines an active adhesion actuator which injects forces at contacts in the normal direction, see illustration video.
 The model shown in the video can be found `here
-<https://github.com/deepmind/mujoco/tree/main/model/adhesion>`_.
-The transmission target is a :el:`body`, and adhesive
+<https://github.com/deepmind/mujoco/tree/main/model/adhesion>`_ and includes inline annotations.
+The transmission target
-forces are injected into all contacts involving geoms which belong to this body.
-The force is divided equally between multiple active contacts.
-Because it requires contact, it cannot apply a force at a distance, and is more like the active adhesion on the feet of geckos and insects rather than an industrial vacuum gripper.
-Adhesion actuators' length is always 0. :at:`ctrlrange` is required and must also be nonnegative (no repulsive forces are allowed).
+is a :el:`body`, and adhesive forces are injected into all contacts involving geoms which belong to this body.
+The force is divided equally between multiple contacts.
+When the :at:`gap` attribute is not used, this actuator requires active contacts and cannot apply a force at a distance, more like the active adhesion on the feet of geckos and insects rather than an industrial vacuum gripper.
+In order to enable "suction at a distance", "inflate" the body's geoms by :at:`margin` and add a corresponding :at:`gap` which activates contacts only after :at:`gap` penetration distance.
+This will create a layer around the geom where contacts are detected but are inactive, and can be used for applying the adhesive force.
+In the video above, such inactive contacts are blue, while active contacts are orange.
+An adhesion actuator's length is always 0. :at:`ctrlrange` is required and must also be nonnegative (no repulsive forces are allowed).
 The underlying :el:`general` attributes are set as follows:

 =========== ======= =========== ========
 Attribute   Setting Attribute   Setting